Gold Coast, Queensland: Light rail

 The Gold Coast's light rail service is called G:link, a 20 km line between Helensvale and Broadbeach that also connects the key activity centres of Southport and Surfers Paradise.
 The G:link was opened in 2014 between Broadbeach and Southport, with an extension to Helensvale completed in 2017 in preparation for the 2018 Commonwealth Games.

 Heavy rail

-Queensland Rail operates a intra-city rail service from Brisbane to the Gold Coast along the Gold Coast railway line.
+Queensland Rail operates an inter-city rail service from Brisbane to the Gold Coast along the Gold Coast railway line.
 The line follows the same route as Brisbane's Beenleigh railway line, continuing on after reaching Beenleigh.
 It then follows a route similar to that of the Pacific Motorway, passing stations at Ormeau, Coomera, Helensvale, Nerang and Robina before terminating at Varsity Lakes.
 An extension of the Gold Coast line to the Gold Coast Airport is proposed.